jeftegoes/AwsOverview/AWS Lambda.md

 ## 23.1.
 Inline

 - Inline functions are very simple.
-- Use the Code.ZipFile property.
+- Use the `Code.ZipFile` property.
 - You cannot include function dependencies with inline functions.

 ## 23.2.
 Through S3

 - You must store the Lambda zip in S3.
 - You must refer the S3 zip location in the CloudFormation code:
-  - S3Bucket.
+  - `S3Bucket`
-  - S3Key: full path to zip.
+  - `S3Key` - Full path to zip.
-  - S3ObjectVersion: if versioned bucket.
+  - `S3ObjectVersion` - If versioned bucket.
-- If you update the code in S3, but don't update S3Bucket, S3Key or S3ObjectVersion, CloudFormation won't update your function.
+- If you update the code in S3, but don't update `S3Bucket`, `S3Key` or `S3ObjectVersion`, CloudFormation won't update your function.

 ### 23.2.1. through S3 Multiple accounts